rcl-verifiable-credentials/docs/issuer/credentials.md

 # Credentials
 **V1.0**

 An issuer will issue a credential to a holder to recognize his/her achievement.
-The [credential](/introduction/introduction.md) will be created in accordance with the [W3C Verifiable Credentials Specification](https://www.w3.org/TR/vc-data-model-2.0/).
+The [credential](/introduction/introduction.md) will be created in accordance with the [W3C Verifiable Credentials Specification](https://www.w3.org/TR/vc-data-model-2.0/) using the **RCL Verifiable Credentials Issuer App**.

 ## Credential Group